didx-xyz/aries-cloudapi-python/docs/Common Steps.md

-# Common Flows
+# Common Steps

-This document will guide you through some common flows and interactions.
-Please read it carefully, and feel free to open an issue if further questions arise or you spot a mistake.
+This document will guide you through some common steps and interactions.
+Please read it carefully, and feel free to open an issue if further questions arise or if you spot a mistake.

-> **Note:** It is always helpful to inspect the CloudAPI Swagger UI to understand the available endpoints, their expected inputs, and the corresponding outputs.
+>**Note:** It is always helpful to inspect the CloudAPI Swagger UI to understand the available endpoints, their expected inputs, and the corresponding outputs.
 If requests fail, check the Swagger UI to ensure you've called the correct endpoint with the correct data.
 The Swagger UI is accessible at [http://localhost:8100/docs](http://localhost:8100/docs) under a vanilla setup.
-If you find any datatype unclear from the document below, try finding it in Swagger UI before opening an issue.
-This document describes only some basic flows and interactions; not every possible flow or interaction can be covered.
-Thus, learning to consult the Swagger UI as a reference and solving issues independently is beneficial.
+If you find any model to be unclear from the document below, try finding it in Swagger UI before opening an issue.
+This document describes only some basic steps; more detailed workflows can be found [here](./Example%20Flows.md).

 It is also recommended to set up a webhook listener (refer to our [Webhooks doc](./Webhooks.md)).
 This will significantly aid in understanding the activities occurring in the ACA-Py instances in the background.